 Once you’re done, click Save.

-Step 4: Add Your Contact Form to Your Site
+Step 4.2: Add the Contact Form to Your WordPress Website (Classic)

 WPForms allows you to add your newly-made contact form to a post, a page, or your sidebar (or any widget-ready area).